Everything You Need to Know About a Job at McDonald's

 Child labor laws determine how old you have to be to work at McDonald's.
 Age limits vary from state to state, so check with your local McDonald's or look online to get the information regarding your geographic area.
 Generally, most states adhere to federal child labor laws when setting their own regulations about child workers.

-McDonald's allows you to conduct a job search for all open positions (including a crew member, shift manager, assistant manager, restaurant manager, and positions higher than middle-management) on its website.
+Online: McDonald's allows you to conduct a job search for all open positions (including a crew member, shift manager, assistant manager, restaurant manager, and positions higher than middle-management) on its website.
 An online job application, along with an assessment, is available, and you can search for job openings by state.
-McDonald's also has an app you can use to apply from your smartphone or tablet.

 Some McDonald's restaurants accept only online applications, but if you need help filling it out, the company provides basic application instructions in both English and Spanish.